bloominstituteoftechnology/web-guided-project-dom-2/README.md

 **Please, do NOT run the project using `live-server`, or VSCode extensions, or however you were doing it in the past, before attempting the previous steps!**

 If we can't get get `npm install` and `npm start` working, we are still able to follow the guided project, but we won't be able to compile this afternoon's project.
-We need Node and NPM working correctly.
+Use the help channel to get Node and NPM working correctly.